| | | |

 Pre-Writing Strokes

 If you think of it, lines and curves form letters and numbers.
-And generally, the very first line your child masters is a vertical line.
+Generally, the very first line your child masters is a vertical line.
 Then, a child learns to trace or write curves in a circle and, finally, a slanted line.
 Moreover, a child undergoes four stages of writing.

 Pre-Writing Strokes